 The Sex and Gender Health Education (SGHE) Summit was convened at the University of Utah Health Sciences in Salt Lake City, Utah on April 8-10, 2018.
 The Summit was a follow up to the 2015 SGME Summit.
 This Summit was designed for health professions educators across the disciplines of medicine, nursing, pharmacy, dentistry, allied health, and public health.
 The goal was to support and progress the integration of sex and gender content into health professions education.
-Proceedings of this Summit will be available on the link below in late 2018.
+Access the Proceedings of the 2018 SGHE Summit Here.

 2015 Sex and Gender Medical Education Summit

 Mayo Clinic, Rochester, MN